chronologos/Memento/README.md

 # Memento(Production)

 A [Sails](http://sailsjs.org) application.
 User can upload photo through website (should not ultimately in the product) and through iOS app (another repository).
 Photos are displayed in realtime (pseudo-realtime actually since I have not actually discovered how to make a page automatically refresh.

 ## API Documentation
-For uploading do a POST request to: `http://yiyantay.me/upload/upld` key1=photo, value1 = file to be uploaded key2=location, value2 = location of photo, as a string
+For uploading do a POST request to: `http://yiyantay.me/upload/upld` key1=location, value1 = location of photo, as a string key2=photo, value2 = file to be uploaded ordering of kv pairs is impt.

 For viewing a specific gallery do a GET request to `http://yiyantay.me/gallery/view` with key1=location, value2 = location of beacon as a string.
 For example `http://yiyantay.me/gallery/view?location=istana`

 For adding a database entry do a POST request to 'http://yiyantay.me/users/create'.
 key1=location, value1 = location, as specified previously
 key2=UUID value2  = some kind of unique ID for a phone